World Professional Association for Transgender Health: 2001–present

-The Standards of Care (SOC) 6 was published in 2001 and offered more flexibility and individualized care but continued to use the phrase "gender identity disorder".
-At the same time transgender people increasingly complained of having to "jump through hoops".
+The SOC 6 was published in 2001 and offered more flexibility and individualized care but continued to use the phrase "gender identity disorder".
+At the same time, transgender people increasingly complained of having to "jump through hoops".
 SOC 6 also did not include significant changes to the tasks mental health professionals were required to take or in the general recommendations for content of the letters of readiness.
-An important change in the eligibility criteria for GAH allowed providers to prescribe hormones even if patients had not undergone RLT or psychotherapy if it was for harm reduction purposes.
-A notable change in version six separated the eligibility and readiness criteria for top and bottom surgery allowing some patients, particularly individuals assigned female at birth, to receive a mastectomy.
+An important change in the eligibility criteria for hormone therapy allowed providers to prescribe hormones even if patients had not undergone RLT or psychotherapy if it was for harm-reduction purposes.
+A notable change in version six separated the eligibility and readiness criteria for top and bottom surgery, allowing some patients, particularly individuals born female, to receive a mastectomy.

-In 2006, the organization changed its name from the Harry Benjamin International Gender Dysphoria Association (HBIGDA) to the World Professional Association for Transgender Health (WPATH).
+In 2006, the organization changed its name from the Harry Benjamin International Gender Dysphoria Association to the World Professional Association for Transgender Health (WPATH).
 In 2007, Stephen Whittle became the first transgender president of the organization.

 In 2010, WPATH published the "depath statement", urging the "depsychopathologisation of gender variance worldwide" by governments and medical bodies.
-Shortly afterwards it released the "Identity Recognition Statement", urging governmental and medical bodies to endorse gender self-identification and no longer require surgery or sterilization as a prerequisite.
+Shortly after, it released the "Identity Recognition Statement", urging governmental and medical bodies to endorse gender self-identification and no longer require surgery or sterilization as a prerequisite.

-The SOC 7, published in 2011, was more evidence-based than the previous versions and first to include an international advisory committee of transgender community leaders.
+The SOC 7, published in 2011, was more evidence-based than the previous versions and the first to include an international advisory committee of transgender community leaders.
 It changed the name to the "Standards of Care for the Health of Transsexual, Transgender, and Gender-Nonconforming People", began to use the phrase "gender dysphoria", and marked a shift from conceiving gender as a binary to a spectrum.
-Differences between the 6th and the 7th versions were significant with the 7th version of the SOC including gender affirming care in female-to-male persons.
-The updated SOC also had a significant departure from previous versions.
-Including being the first version to include references, changes in guidelines where not everyone with gender concerns requires a diagnosis, replacing the requirement of the real life test and psychotherapy prior to hormone treatment or surgery with "persistent well documented gender dysphoria", criteria for hysterectomy or orchiectomy treatment, and an expansion of the effects of hormone therapy.
-WPATH acknowledged the importance and changes in the 7th SOC saying that "Changes in this version are based upon significant cultural shifts, advances in clinical knowledge, and appreciation of the many health care issues that can arise for transsexual, transgender, and gender nonconforming people beyond hormone therapy and surgery".
+Differences between the sixth and seventh versions were significant, with the latter one including gender-affirming care in female-to-male persons.

+The updated SOC also made significant departures from previous versions, such as being the first version to include references, changes in guidelines so that not everyone with gender concerns required a diagnosis, replacing the requirement of the real-life test and psychotherapy prior to hormone treatment or surgery with "persistent well-documented gender dysphoria", criteria for hysterectomy or orchiectomy treatment, and an expansion of the effects of hormone therapy.
+WPATH acknowledged the importance and changes in the seventh SOC, saying that "Changes in this version are based upon significant cultural shifts, advances in clinical knowledge, and appreciation of the many health care issues that can arise for transsexual, transgender, and gender nonconforming people beyond hormone therapy and surgery".